2000 Seattle Seahawks season

-The 2000 Seattle Seahawks season was the franchise's 25th season in the National Football League (NFL), the first of two seasons the Seahawks played at Husky Stadium while Qwest Field was being built and the second under head coach Mike Holmgren.
+The 2000 Seattle Seahawks season was the franchise's 25th season in the National Football League (NFL), the first of two seasons the Seahawks played at Husky Stadium while Seahawks Stadium was being built and the second under head coach Mike Holmgren.
 The 2000 Seahawks' pass defense surrendered 7.63 yards-per-attempt (including quarterback sacks), one of the ten-worst totals in the history of the NFL.
 They failed to improve on their 9–7 record or defend their AFC West title from 1999.

-The last remaining active member of the 2000 Seattle Seahawks was kicker Rian Lindell, who retired after the 2013 season.
+On a positive note, the Seahawks defeated the Raiders who would go on to make the AFC Championship game.